Tanzania's COVID-19 denial risks pulling Africa back | DW | 09.02.2021

 The Africa CDC said 60% of Africans need to receive a form of vaccination for the continent to acquire herd immunity — that is when enough people become immune to a virus making it less likely to be transmitted within the community.

-As of Monday, more than 3.5 million people in Africa had contracted the virus.
-Nearly 89,000 had died from it, and 2.9 million had recovered.
+Currently more than 3.5 million people in Africa have contracted the virus and around 90,000 have died from it.